Les Neuf Soeurs

 - Camille Desmoulins freemason journalist jurist politician

-- Constantin-François de Chasseboeuf, comte de Volney historian journalist philosopher politician professor
+- Constantin-François de Chasseboeuf, comte de Volney freemason historian journalist philosopher politician professor

 - Évariste Désiré de Forges, vicomte de Parny civil servant freemason military poet